emacsmirror/twiki-org/README.txt

 * alt-right will demote a list *and* the heading it's in; alt-left will just demote the heading.

+* longlines-mode seems to turn the buffer read-only; not sure why.

 * Doubtless doing some Emacs stuff quite wrong; this is my first attempt at anything like this.